powsybl/powsybl-entsoe/README.md

 This framework provides components specific to ENTSO-E-orientated processes such as balances adjustment.
-Balances adjustment is a process that consist in acting on specified injections to ensure given balance on specific network areas.
+Balances adjustment is a process that consists in acting on specified injections to ensure given balance on specific network areas.